 About Us

-Our fish lineup includes all five species of Alaskan salmon (King, Sockeye, Coho, Pink, and Keta), Halibut, Black Cod (Sablefish), Yellow Eye Rockfish, Black Rockfish, and Lingcod.
+We offer seafood that is vacuum packed and flash frozen for maxiumum freshness, as well as seasonal fresh off the boat (never frozen) fish.
+Our fish lineup includes all five species of Alaskan salmon (King, Sockeye, Coho, Pink, and Keta), Halibut, Black Cod (Sablefish), Yellow Eye Rockfish, and Lingcod.
 We also offer Weathervane Scallops, Spot Prawns, Bairdi Crab, and Dungeness Crab based on seasonal availability.

-In addition to frozen raw portions, we offer smoked salmon in frozen portions and shelf stable 6oz tins.
-We also carry a rotating variety of shelf stable marketplace items including smoked herring, smoked octopus, salmon caviar, kelp salsa and hot sauce, and flake sea salt.
+In addition to frozen raw portions, we offer a variety of shelf stable items including tinned fish, smoked salmon, kelp based salsa & hot sauce, coffee, salmon caviar, and much more.

 We source all of our marketplace items from small, independent Alaskan businesses.
 Our delicious Kelp Salsa and Bullwhip Hot Sauce comes from Juneau which is the state capitol.
 Our savory Alaska Pure Sea Salt comes from the old Russian capitol, Sitka.
 We sell our products in local, Austin area farmers markets and to area restaurants with an appreciation for wild-caught, sustainable seafood.